SophyJJ/notes-java-core/multithreading/1-starting-threads.md

 ## Starting Threads

 - Thread = separate OS process
-- You can run several in parallel
+- You can run several in parallel with different priorities
+- A new thread has the same initial priority as the parent
 - 2 basic ways

-### 1. Extend the Thread class
+### 1. Extend the Thread class in a subclass
 - Thread is a class that has method `run()`
 - Override that method
+- You can also override the other Thread methods

 ```java
 public class Runner extends Thread {